mismail1512/ARP/README.md

 The Obstacle Generator randomly generates and removes obstacles within the simulation environment.
 It ensures that obstacles do not overlap with the drone or targets.

 **Key Responsibilities:**
--Generates obstacles:
+- Generates obstacles:

--Randomly places obstacles within the simulation borders.
+- Randomly places obstacles within the simulation borders.

--Ensures obstacles do not overlap with the drone or targets.
+- Ensures obstacles do not overlap with the drone or targets.

--Updates obstacle positions:
+- Updates obstacle positions:

--Periodically updates obstacle positions and sends them to the Blackboard Server.
+- Periodically updates obstacle positions and sends them to the Blackboard Server.

--Removes obstacles:
+- Removes obstacles:

 - Randomly removes obstacles after a certain period or when the drone interacts with them.